krnl-to/krnl-to.github.io/x.hugo/content/posts/linux-containers-intro-chroot.md

 sudo chroot container_intro
 ```

 You will get this error: `chroot: failed to run command ‘/bin/bash’: No such file or directory`.
-This means that we are can get into this directory and use as our root `/`, when we try to execute `bash` which should be in `/bin/bash`, it is not found.
+This means that we can get into this directory and use it as our root `/`, when we try to execute `bash` which should be in `/bin/bash`, it is not found.

-**First hack:** let's copy `/bin/bash` (and one more command `ls` that we will run too afterwards) from the current system to our directory:
+Let's copy `/bin/bash` (and one more command `ls`, that we will run afterwards) from the current system to our directory:

 ```bash
 mkdir container_intro/bin